ISpectre23-dev/Kameo-FPS-Camera-Fix/README.md

 ### Step 1: identify the correct patch file

-Do this before copying or editing any patch file:
+Do this before installing the patch:

 1. Disable or remove any currently installed Kameo patch.
 2. Launch the game revision you want to use once, then close Xenia Canary.